jgnagy/waylon/README.md

 Many of these features would be difficult to port to existing frameworks.

-## Installation
+## Getting Started

+### Creating Your Own Bot

+To create a new bot using the Waylon bot framework, you can install the `waylon` gem:

+    $ gem install waylon

+Then you can use these Waylon executable to create the basics:

+    $ waylon init mybot

+This creates a directory in your current working directory called `mybot` and populates it with the files needed to get started.

+### Other Custom Ruby Projects

-Add this line to your application's Gemfile:
+For something custom, add this line to your application's Gemfile:

 ```ruby
 gem 'waylon'